HabedyOmid/Backbone/README.md

 ## Technologies & Features:
 Laravel Mix is using `WebPack` build-tool and some additional features:
 * `sass` compiles SASS to CSS and minify CSS for production
+* `bable` compile and minifies JS files, adding support for ES5, ES6... for older browsers
 * `browser-sync` watch for file changes and apply changes to browser real-time
 * `autoprefixer` adding CSS prefixers for all browsers support
 * `purgecss` to remove unused CSS from project files, significantly reduces css file size for better performance and page speed optimization